idkfelix/year12/English/Born A Crime/Part II Questions.md

 > 2. Why does Noah say that _“the animosity I felt from the coloured people I encountered growing up was one of the hardest things I’ve ever had to deal with”?_

-> 3. Read the following excerpt: _“When apartheid came, coloured people defied easy categorization…I was seen as a coloured person who didn’t want to be coloured.” (pp.118 – 120)._
+> 3. Read the following excerpt: _“When apartheid came, coloured people defied easy categorisation…I was seen as a coloured person who didn’t want to be coloured.” (pp.118 – 120)._

 > a) How and why did the South African government use colour to perpetuate racism during the apartheid era?